amiya-mandal/Histopathologic-Cancer-Detection/README.md

 # Histopathologic-Cancer-Detection

-this is the model for Kaggle https://www.kaggle.com/c/histopathologic-cancer-detection compition bgfbgfbfbgf
+this is the model for Kaggle https://www.kaggle.com/c/histopathologic-cancer-detection competition